minimuutti/minimuutti.github.io/en/index.md

 I got the idea for this site, because I couldn’t find enough tips form the Internet how to drain dog's mental energy in positive ways.
 Most of the pages I found, listed only a few tips, but I didn’t find any pages that would’ve had multiple tips in the same place.

 I hope you enjoy the journey with Minimute and I hope that these pages can help your daily life with your own energetic and/or reactive dog.

-If you like to watch beautiful pictures of Finnish nature, check out the [Pictures of Finnish Nature](/en/photography/finnish-nature/).

 The journey with Minimute has just begun!